mohanraj1980/AZ500-Lab/Instructions/Labs/Module_4/LAB_01_Azure Monitor.md

        ![Screenshot](../Media/Module-4/6fbf0845-41b3-4aa1-a213-9083468aacd8.png)

 3. Go back to the **Overview** page.
-Click on **Browser** from under the **Investigate** header, then select **Performance**  Here you find metrics related to the performance of your website.
+Click on **Performance** from under the **Investigate** header.
+Here you find metrics related to the performance of your website.
 There is also a corresponding view for analyzing failures and exceptions in your website.
 You can click **Samples** to drill into individual transaction details.
 From here, you can access the end-to-end transaction details.

        ![Screenshot](../Media/Module-4/3546439a-3706-4094-a776-504d5d1b11ca.png)